tttsaurus/Mc122RenderBook/articles/ShaderLoading&ShaderProgram.md

 ![Snipaste_2025-02-02_14-42-38](https://github.com/user-attachments/assets/28186c70-3288-4ebd-ab18-e5959ffb28f8)

 - As we can see, the geometry is totally defined by `gl_Position`.
-But why it's a `vec4`?
+But why is it a `vec4`?
   <br><br>
   Just a quick clarification, `gl_Position` is in clip space, and it's a 4D homogenous coordinate.